RuthAndRoth/Roth2/Documentation/Packaging/README.md

 * !LICENSE
 * !README-RESOURCES
 * Textures for skins used in HUD and Extra skins
-* texture for eyes used in HUD and Extra Eyes
+* Texture for eyes used in HUD and Extra Eyes

 ## Box - Mesh Uploads
 * !LICENSE